 With a curved roof and no sides, the eye brow, or eyelid dormer style gradually emerges as the roof moves up and over the dormer in a flattened bell curve.

-Designing a Dormer Window
+Designing the Best Dormer Window

 Many dormers in early cottages are not original – a fact many self-builders forget – as there were no window openings at the first floor.
 So vast numbers of cottage dormers are actually retrofits — and yet so often they appear original.
 Why?
 Because they are not too big, and they are in proportion with the roof, which is both large and steeply pitched.